This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-The training collar that we recommend for Great Danes is the Garmin Delta XC.
-We love it for it’s waterproof build, multiple mode support, fantastic battery life, and half-mile (800 m) range!
+The training collar that we recommend for Great Danes is the Garmin PT10.
+We love it for its waterproof build, multiple-mode support, fantastic battery life, and one-mile (1600 m) range!
 As a testament to its durability, ours is over four years old and has never had a single problem.
-While there are more advanced models available, we feel that the Delta XC offers the perfect blend of features and cost.
+While there are more advanced models available, we feel that the Delta PT10 offers the perfect blend of features and cost.

 Types of Training Collars

-Also, keep in mind that a Great Dane training collar is not meant to replace their flat collar.
+Also, keep in mind that a Great Dane training collar is not meant to replace a flat collar.
 Flat collars are still extremely useful for holding identification tags or making your Dane more stylish!